 Individuals who choose to engage in sexual activity of any type with each other must first obtain clear consent.
 Consent is clear, knowing, and voluntary permission.
 It can only be given by someone of legal age.
 Consent is demonstrated through mutually understandable words or actions that clearly indicate a willingness to engage freely in sexual activity.
-Consent cannot be obtained through the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual's ability to exercise free will to choose whether or not to have sexual contact.
-Silence cannot be assumed to indicate consent.
+Consent can not be obtained through the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual's ability to exercise free will to choose whether or not to have sexual contact.